bptlab/chor-js-demo/README.md

 npm run dev
 ```

+You can also build it using `npm run build`.

 The demo is then served to `http://localhost:9013`.
-You can also build it using `npm run build`.
-We use [Parcel](https://parceljs.org) as a build tool,
+We use [Parcel](https://parceljs.org) as a build tool.
-thus, unless you set up the project as a development environment (see below) chor-js will not be transpiled and polyfilled (which should be no problem for modern browsers).
+Thus, unless you set up the project as a development environment (see below), chor-js will not be transpiled and polyfilled, which should be no problem for modern browsers.

 #### Development Environment